jamesx1205/cse15l-lab-reports/LabReport3.md

   }
 ```

-The fix was creating a `temp` array that stores the original array and change each part of the array reversed from the temporary stored array.
+The issue with the code is that it will only replace the first half of the code.
+This is because it uses `arr[arr.length - i - 1]`, this will make the array replace the starting from the last index to the first one by one and causing the problem of replacing the same value from before.
+For example, It will make the array {1,2,3,4} to {4,2,3,4} then {4,3,3,4}, the next two will remain the same because it replaces the index[2] with index[1], and index[3] with index[0] which will return 3 by 3 and 4 by 4 as it was replacing the replaced value it will only reverse the code for the first half of the array.
+The fix was creating a `temp` array that stores the original array and changes each part of the array reversed from the temporarily stored array.
+This is necessary because it will use the previous array stored in `temp` and replace the actual array using the index from the temporarily stored array.

 # Part 2 - Researching Commands
 Using command `find`